Tinieblas Jr.

-Tinieblas JR (born May 26, 1966), better known by his ring name Tinieblas Jr., is a Mexican Luchador enmascarado (or masked professional wrestler).
+Manuel Leal Navarro (born May 26, 1966), better known by his ring name Tinieblas Jr., is a Mexican Luchador enmascarado (or masked professional wrestler).
 He is the son of Manuel Leal, who wrestled for many years as Tinieblas.
 "Tinieblas" is Spanish for "Darkness".

 Professional wrestling career

 Tinieblas Jr. made his professional wrestling debut in 1990, wearing a mask closely resembling that of his father Tinieblas.